 - Pour vegetable oil and olive oil into a small non-stick frying pan and heat over medium-low heat.

-- Open a package of ravioli's.
-Using kitchen tongs, pick up a few ravioli's at a time and dip into the egg mixture, coat both sides, then dip into the bread crumb mixture and place each one into the frying pan.
-Fill the frying pan with any many as you can, but keep them in single layer.
+- Open a package of ravioli.
+Using kitchen tongs, pick up a few ravioli's at a time and dip them into the egg mixture, coat both sides, then dip into the bread crumb mixture and place each one into the frying pan.
+Fill the frying pan with any many as you can, but keep them in a single layer.

 - Fry ravioli's for about 1 minute and turn them over to fry the other side for about 1 minute or 2 until they turn golden brown.
 Drain on paper towels.

 - Transfer fried ravioli to a serving platter and sprinkle grated Parmesan cheese over them.

 - Heat tomato sauce in a small bowl.
 Transfer sauce into a serving bowl and top it with a 1/4 teaspoon of crushed red pepper flakes on top or stir them into the sauce.
 Place it in the middle of the fried ravioli or nearby.